kjolley/BIGSdb_documentation/dbase_setup.rst

 * PhyloViz

-  * Enable third party PhyloViz plugin (isolate databases only): either 'yes' or 'no'.
+  * Enable third party PhyloViz plugin: either 'yes' or 'no'.
 If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the PhyloViz plugin can be disabled by setting this attribute to 'no'.

 * port